 Monash University (Australia): Monash offers a wide range of courses, including the Great Southern Land: Australian and Indigenous Cultures study abroad specialization.
 This specialization highlights courses with a particular focus on diverse cultural and social topics unique to Australia.

 University of Sydney (Australia): Offers class options in Indigenous Studies, among many other options.
 The Department of Indigenous Studies states, “We draw on strength and guidance from Aboriginal and Torres Strait Islander knowledge, one of the oldest knowledge systems in the world, and we welcome students of all nationalities who wish to engage with and learn about Australian Indigenous culture.”

-UW Wellbeing Through Microenterprise and Environmental Stewardship (Ecuador): This program focuses on the synergies that exist between artisan traditions, income generation, protection of the environment and sustainable wellbeing for both rural indigenous populations and communities of the Intag Valley of Ecuador.
+UW Wellbeing through Indigenous Knowledge and Environmental Health (Ecuador): This program focuses on the synergies that exist between artisan traditions, income generation, protection of the environment and sustainable wellbeing for both rural indigenous populations and communities of the Intag Valley of Ecuador.

 UW Global Health Field School in Ecuador (Ecuador): This program emphasizes cultural context as a prism through which to understand health and healing.
 Visits to indigenous communities in the region – typically Pijal, La Calera, and Zuleta – allow students to investigate the complex ecological, socioeconomic, political, and biomedical factors influencing health in Ecuador.

 SIT Public Health, Traditional Medicine, and Community Empowerment (Chile): Students on this program will spend some time with the Mapuche and Aymara communities in order to learn about Indigenous and intercultural medicine and examine how healthcare policies and politics affect Indigenous people.

 This site offers tips and insights related to multicultural issues while studying abroad.